joanmiespada/TrustworthinessManifesto/README.md

 > Golden rules: `We want to compare ourselves versus ourselves quarter by quarter`.

 ### 5.2 DevOps mindset
-We want to release our code to production: as fast as possible, as often as possible, as secure as possible and seamlessly.
+We want to release our code to production as fast as possible, as often as possible, as secure as possible and seamlessly.

 > Golden rules: `enable automatisation in each engineering step.
-We invest in automatisation as an investment, never as a cost`.
+We focus on automatisation as an investment, never as a cost`.

 ### 5.3 Freedom to choose
 Our team is free to make our own decisions and enable our processes and methodologies wherever we don't break this manifesto.